Australia’s Family Home Guarantee Scheme Explained For Single Parents: Your Expert Guide

 Manageable risk for lenders

 The reduced risk to the lender also has other benefits.
-If lenders are shielded from the negative effects of homebuyers defaulting on their loan repayments and receive the solid foundation of a governmental guarantee on their loan products, they are also able to better manage their costs.
+If lenders are shielded from the negative effects of homebuyers defaulting on their loan repayments and receive the solid foundation of an Australian Government guarantee on their loan products, they are also able to better manage their costs.
 This results in a more stable and predictable lending market.

 Lenders tend to pass increased costs on to borrowers, either in the form of fees or other interest rate increases.
 Family Home Guarantee mortgages help to prevent this, which in turn could keep the cost of loans low for all home buyers across Australia.